 While it is important to overcome substance abuse and addiction, older adults must still have access to their prescription medications.
 Many who struggle with alcohol use disorder, for example, may also suffer from chronic pain problems, so they may need access to opioid prescriptions while in rehab.
 As substance abuse is better understood as a disease, rehabilitation programs are integrating science-based information to help people with different needs, and this includes the needs of people ages 65 and up.

-Some Treatment Suggestions for Seniors
+Drug and Alcohol Addiction Treatment for Seniors

 SAMHSA has some treatment protocols that may help older adults overcome problem drinking and substance abuse.
 Some of these include: